maccallumlab/meld/docs/tutorial/protein-peptide.rst

 .. code-block:: python

     N_REPLICAS = 30              #number of replica
-    N_STEPS =20000               #total step of simulaion.
-20000 step is 1 micro second (default timestep in MELD is 4.5 fs) BLOCK_SIZE = 100             #save the trajectory in 'chunk' of 100 frames.
+    N_STEPS =10000               #total step of simulaion.
+10000 step is  500 nano second (default timestep in MELD is 4.5 fs).
+Since we are using all true data only, 500 ns will be sufficient, in real case we might need to run for 1 micro second or more.
+    BLOCK_SIZE = 100             #save the trajectory in 'chunk' of 100 frames.

 Then some functions to generate intial state and read the restraint files: